-- Returns from fixed income securities are lower than the returns given by stocks.
+- Returns from fixed-income securities are lower than the returns given by stocks.

-- If bonds are sold even before maturity, it will be sold at market price, and there can be changes where the bond may fetch a lower value than the principal investment and can incur a loss.
+- If bonds are sold even before maturity, they will be sold at market price, and there can be changes where the bond may fetch a lower value than the principal investment and can incur a loss.

 - Interest rate risks are associated with the investment.
 In certain situations, interest rates in the market can keep rising, whereas the bond still pays a lower fixed interest to the investors; in that case, it loses market value.